Neka Art Museum: Design Concept

 Arranged over a hectare the museum is designed to reflect the traditional architecture of a Balinese family compound, with visitors encouraged to walk through a series of galleries, starting with classical paintings and progressing to contemporary Indonesian art, followed by art created in and influenced by Bali by foreign artists.

+After the Covid-19 pandemic in early 2020 until the end of 2021, PM Kardi Suteja and PA Laksmi Kardi with their families have renovated old buildings and added new buildings in addition to rearranging existing art collections so that they can be easily appreciated.

+The Mecaru Ceremony and the Rehearsal of the NAM were held on Sukra Wage Krulut December 24, 2021.

+The opening is like the rebirth of the NAM on April 22, 2022.

 Buildings

 The main part of the complex is occupied by the Bale Sumanggen (a multipurpose building) which houses the ticket office, a gift shop, a bookstore, administration offices and a temporary exhibition hall.
 Scattered behind it in a Natah (open garden) is a series of pavilions and halls trace the development of painting in Bali.